-As my son is about to face tryouts, I wanted him to remember the bottom line of this movie: Determination, hard work, and the belief in yourself DOES make a difference in accomplishing your dreams, whatever they may be.
+As my son is about to face tryouts, I wanted him to remember that determination, hard work, and the belief in yourself DOES make a difference in accomplishing your dreams, whatever they may be.
 That sometimes you don't succeed, but you have to get up and keep trying.
-Brandon Burlsworth beat the odds, but while he fought to beat them, his mom was his biggest encourager.
-I want to be that encourager to my son as well.

-Another way I can support my son and his passion for running, is through his diet.
+And while I work to encourage him and praise HIS efforts, another way I can support my son and his passion for running is through his diet.

 The most important thing you can do is to make sure your child is drinking enough fluids.
-Start each day with large glass of water and have a glass of water before each meal.
+Start each day with a large glass of water and have a glass of water before each meal.
 In between meals, serve only water and bring a water bottle with you on outings and of course to all practices or games.
 Do not let your child drink sodas or caffeinated beverages of any kind, as they work against hydration.
-Sports drinks are usually NOT necessary, if your child is hydrating throughout the day.
-You can find out more about hydration and children here.
+Sports drinks are usually NOT necessary if your child is hydrating throughout the day.

 This is what fuels your child's body.
 And unlike many adults, your child has NO muscle or fat reserves to pull from to fuel their bodies to participate in physical activity.
 Therefore, it is essential that they have a diet full of healthy carbohydrates.
 Think fruits, potatoes, whole grain bread, oatmeal, brown rice.
 There is no need to "Carb-Load" your child, but be sure to include healthy carbs for them at every meal.